Make Science Exciting with These Plant Activities for Your Preschoolers

 If your kids are really good at noticing differences between green beans, you can play a game with them.
 After each child studies his or her bean, mix a few of them together.
 Can they identify THEIR bean?

-Measure a Green Bean
+Measure the Green Bean

 You can provide a kitchen scale so that kids can weigh their beans.
 If you prefer, you can also provide a balance scale, and kids can compare their bean’s weight to marbles or blocks.

-You can ask kids to sort their beans by length from shortest to longest.
+Make it into a sorting activity and ask kids to sort their beans by length from shortest to longest.

 Density